fmaced1/QAdvisor/README.md

 ## Features <a name = "features"></a>

-- Data Collection: Gathers financial data of stocks listed on B3.
+- [X] Data Collection: Gathers financial data of stocks listed on B3.
-- Technical Analysis: Uses indicators such as MACD, RSI, Moving Averages, etc.
+- [  ] Technical Analysis: Uses indicators such as MACD [X], RSI [  ], Moving Averages[  ], etc.
-- Fundamental Analysis: Considers financial indicators like P/E Ratio, ROE, Dividend Yield, etc.
+- [  ] Fundamental Analysis: Considers financial indicators like P/E Ratio [  ], ROE [  ], Dividend Yield [  ], etc.
-- Report Generation: Produces reports with buy or sell recommendations.
+- [X] Report Generation: Produces reports with buy or sell recommendations.
-- Graphical Interface: Uses Streamlit for visualization of analyses.
+- [X] Graphical Interface: Uses Streamlit for visualization of analyses.

-- [ ] Strategies
-    - [ ] Macdh
-        - [X] Macdh (By Week)
-        - [ ] Macdh (By Day)
-    - [ ] RSI
-    - [ ] Momentum
-    - [ ] PEG Ratio Ranking

-- [ ] Reports
-    - [X] Sends reports via Telegram.

-- [ ] Infra
-    - [X] Redis cache
-    - [X] Dashboard online - Streamlite

 ## Requirements <a name = "requirements"></a>
 Python 3.12 or higher (Libraries listed in requirements.txt)